umutguler/swm-api-application/README.md

 ## Usage

-You can use VSCode, it has a launch.json ready for you to pick a profile.
+-   You can use VSCode, it has a launch.json ready for you to pick a profile.
 Or Visual Studio IDE, also has profiles to launch in different modes.
+-   It will tell you which question it's about to run and wait for your keyboard key input (any key) to run it.

 ## Option #1 (Simplest) - Run in Visual Studio IDE
 1. Open VS 2019 or 2022 IDE